commercetools/commercetools-sunrise-java/staged-documentation.md

 {{hello "user"}}
 ```

-And is supposed to rend this:
+And is supposed to render this:

 ```html
 hello, user